How much pain will I feel after my amputation?

 Absolutely.
 We believe your emotional recovery is as important as your physical rehabilitation.
 Losing a limb can feel a lot like losing a family member.
 It’s a deeply personal experience, and the grieving process and recovery is unique to you.
 At times, it may seem like you’re on a roller coaster, with feelings that can change significantly from one day to the next.
 That emotional range is normal, and we’ve helped thousands of patients to successfully navigate those fluctuations after amputation.

 Our whole-person approach includes a number of emotional and psychological support options.
-For example, your social worker can work with your family to offer suggestions about what they can do to help you adjust to your amputation.
+For example, your care manager can work with your family to offer suggestions about what they can do to help you adjust to your amputation.
 Or, your doctor may prescribe appropriate medication or other methods to address areas of concern.
 And no one understands what you’re going through better than someone who’s had a similar experience.
 A member of our Amputee Mentor Program will be happy to meet you, give you practical tips for success and help you restore your peace of mind.